 Information Included on Your Traffic Ticket

-It is helpful to know what kind of information is included on a traffic ticket when you have been cited for a traffic violation.
-Traffic tickets vary by jurisdiction, but generally contain the same basic items.
-Extra information, such as the amount of your fine and eligibility for traffic school, often is sent in the mail with your court summons.
+Knowing what kind of information is included on a traffic ticket you have been cited is helpful.
+Traffic tickets vary by jurisdiction but generally contain the same basic items.
+Extra information, such as the amount of your fine and eligibility for traffic school, is often sent in the mail with your court date summons.

 The following is an overview of the types of information you are likely to find on your traffic ticket:

-The officer will write down the make/model, color, license plate number, and registration number of your automobile.
-Then he or she will call in this information, in addition to your driver's license, to check for outstanding warrants.
+- Vehicle Info: The police officer will write down your vehicle's make/model, color, license plate number, and registration number.
+Then they will call in this information, in addition to your driver's license, to check for outstanding warrants.

-This includes the date, time, and exact location of the alleged offense.
-Although it is possible to raise a defense based on mistakes made by an officer with the information on a ticket, it is important to note that mistaken information on a ticket does not automatically result in a ticket being dismissed.
+- Time/Place of the Alleged Offense: This includes the date, time, and exact location of the alleged offense.
+Although it is possible to raise a defense based on mistakes made by an officer with the information on a ticket, it is important to note that mistaken information on a ticket does not automatically result in a ticket dismissal.

-The officer who wrote the ticket must indicate his or her name and badge number, along with a signature.
-If you decide to contest the ticket, the officer also will have the opportunity to assert the integrity of the charges and other information included on the traffic ticket.
+- Officer Identification: The police officer who wrote the ticket must indicate their name and badge number, along with a signature.
+If you decide to contest the ticket, the officer will also have the opportunity to assert the integrity of the charges and other information included on the ticket.

 Traffic Tickets: Get Help Now